TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 .. currentmodule:: logging.handlers

-Sometimes you have to get your logging handlers to do their work without blocking the thread you're logging from.
+Sometimes you have to get your logging handlers to do their work without blocking the thread you're logging kutoka.
 This is common in Web applications, though of course it also occurs in other scenarios.

 A common culprit which demonstrates sluggish behaviour is the